US customs agency says it is not yet able to reimburse tariff costs

 Lord, however, did not indicate when companies could expect to receive their tariff refunds.

+For its part, the US Court of International Trade suspended this week’s order “to the extent that it directs immediate compliance”.
+That appeared to be prompted by CBP’s appeal for more time to set up the refund process.

-The agency estimated that tariff deposits made under the IEEPA were valued at about $166bn as of March 4.
+CBP estimates that tariff deposits made under the IEEPA were valued at about $166bn, as of March 4.
 The Supreme Court ruled last month that Trump overstepped his powers by using IEEPA to ratchet up tariffs on countries around the world, a central element of Trump’s political programme.

 The US president has said that he will keep tariffs in place using alternative statutes.